 Provides off-season training in the sport of soccer.
 Appropriate for members of the intercollegiate soccer team and individuals interested in soccer training at an advanced competitive level.
+UC credit limitation: Activity courses combined: maximum credit, 4 units

 KPEI 275A INTERCOLLEGIATE SOFTBALL